Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **outcsv_name** [ Type: *str* ]

 	Output csv name containing all information from reduced files.
-During the photometric reduction of an individual image, a fle containing information on the reduction and calibration named *out.csv* is created.
-During the automatic scipts, these *out.csv* are collected and concatenated into one file.
+During the photometric reduction of an individual image, a file containing information on the reduction and calibration named *out.csv* is created.
+During the automatic scripts, these *out.csv* are collected and concatenated into one file.
 This new file is named this variable.